Previous Exhibitions

 Ruby Yates

 Ruby Yates is an emerging artist originally from rural South Australia, Barngarla Country, Port Augusta.
 Ruby is currently based in Kaurna Country, Adelaide and operates out of Switchboard Studios.
 Ruby holds a Bachelor of Creative Arts (Honours), graduating from the University of South Australia in 2022.
-Ruby works primarily with paint, where unfolding the self plays a pivotal role in her practice, exploring themes of interconnectedness, relationships, and embodiment.
-Often ambiguous, her work fuses abstraction and lived experiences, drawing from her interest in the theory of becoming.

 Find Ruby via Instagram: rubyatesart